-For the audit period, the county's claims identified a total of 3,625 domestic violence incident reports (1,298 for FY 2018-19, 1,062 for FY 2019-20, and 1,265 for FY 2020-21).
-As previously stated, during testing, we found that the county had claimed the total number of incident reports for both unincorporated areas of the county and for contract cities.
+For the audit period, the county's claims identified a total of 10,848 domestic violence incident reports (2,346 for FY 2018-19, 2,845 for FY 2019-20, 2,900 for FY 2020-21, and 2,757 for FY 2021-22).
+As previously stated, during testing we found that the county had claimed the total number of incident reports for both unincorporated areas of the county and for the contracted City of Wasco.
 The county provided, at our request, the summary incident report listings generated by the county's RMS to support the number of domestic violence incident reports for the unincorporated areas of the county.
-Based on our review of the summary reports, we determined that the county had overstated the number of domestic violence incident reports as a result of claiming incident reports for both contract cities and for unincorporated areas of the county.
+Based on our review of the summary reports, we determined that the county overstated the number of domestic violence incident reports as a result of claiming incident reports for both its contract city and for unincorporated areas of the county.
 The county overstated the number of domestic violence incident reports because it did not claim costs in accordance with the program's parameters and guidelines or the SCO's Mandated Cost Manual.